Skip to main content Skip to navigation

 Who to talk to

-We are aware that in some cultures it is considered shameful or embarrassing to disclose the details of these kinds of circumstance to those outside one’s family.
+We are aware that in some cultures it is considered shameful or embarrassing to disclose the details of these kinds of circumstances to those outside one’s family.
 This is not the case in the prevailing UK culture, and you should be aware that the Department and the University are fully supportive of students in difficult circumstances and want to assist if at all possible.
-If you feel inhibited from talking to a Personal Tutor or the Senior Tutor, you may also consider talking to a member of the GSSLC, the Students’ Union, the Dean of Students or a member of staff in Student Support for initial, informal advice.
+If you feel inhibited from talking to a Personal Tutor, Senior Tutor or our Student Support and Progression Officer, you may also consider talking to a member of the GSSLC, the Students’ Union, the Dean of Students or a member of staff in Student Support for initial, informal advice.
 Be assured that we treat all information in a confidential manner and our electronic filing system is secure.
-If you believe that your mitigating circumstances submission contains sensitive personal information and/or highly confidential evidence, you may submit your mitigating circumstances marked “strictly confidential and for the attention of the Chair of the mitigating circumstances panel only.
+If you believe that your mitigating circumstances submission contains sensitive personal information and/or highly confidential evidence, you may submit your mitigating circumstances marked “strictly confidential and for the attention of the Chair of the Mitigating Circumstances Panel only.

 How to declare mitigating circumstances